-The following books and courses, while not an exhaustive list, have had an enormous impact on my intellectual development:
+The following books and courses, while not an exhaustive list, have had a significant impact on my intellectual and creative development:

-Friedrich Nietzsche - Thus Spake Zarathustra!, The Twilight of the Idols, The Genealogy of Morals
+Friedrich Nietzsche - Thus Spake Zarathustra!, The Twilight of the Idols, The Genealogy of Morals, Beyond Good and Evil

 S. Kierkergaard - The Present Age, The Sickness Unto Death